-In the recent years, with CBD jumping into the scene, the therapeutic landscape has been transformed for the better, owing to the innovative and non-intoxicating products that the CBD industry is able to churn out time and again.
-To such an extent, public perception has changed, that CBD has become the centrepiece in national conversations regarding cannabis and its subsidiaries.
+In recent years, with CBD jumping into the scene, the therapeutic landscape has been transformed for the better, owing to the innovative and non-intoxicating products that the CBD industry is able to churn out time and again.
+To such an extent, public perception has changed, that CBD has become the centerpiece in national conversations regarding cannabis and its subsidiaries.

 With science and research making headway, the question is not about what the medical value and benefits of CBD are, but more aimed towards the best ways to get the therapeutic value that users want based on their situation and lifestyle.

-There is no particular chart or a reference with which we can optimise therapeutic CBD usage, ask your doctor and even they may hesitate for the lack of credible data and evidence that links dosage and therapeutic effect.
+There is no particular chart or a reference with which we can optimize therapeutic CBD usage, ask your doctor and even they may hesitate for the lack of credible data and evidence that links dosage and therapeutic effect.

 It is different for different people: some may take just a small amount and that may be an incredibly high dose for them.
-Some others may take a considerably higher dosage, even as high as 2000mg and not feel a thing or any adverse effects.
+Some others may take a considerably higher dosage, even as high as 2000mg, and not feel a thing or any adverse effects.